cyco130/cyco130/README.md

 - 💃 [Rakkas](https://github.com/rakkasjs/rakkasjs): a cutting-edge React metaframework based on Vite
 - 🎩 [HatTip](https://github.com/hattipjs/hattip): HTTP server framework for all JavaScript runtimes
+- ⚡ [Vavite](https://github.com/cyco130/vavite): a set of tools for developing and building server-side applications with Vite

 ### Retrocomputing